syednoman84/enquiries-restful/README.md

  - `files` - Multipart[] files, limit for a single file currently set to 2048KB can be changed in`application.properties` (optional)

-On submit all the submitted data are saved in DB, including files.
-Additionally a static image generated from a polygon drawn on Google Maps (if present).
+On submit all the posted data are saved in DB, including files.
+Additionally a static image generated from a polygon drawn on Google Maps (if present) is saved as well.

 ### Attachment API